 - 1. Place the coffee, sugar, and 2 tablespoons cold water in a shaker, jar, blender, or drink mixer.
-Cover and shake well for 30 seconds, or, if using a blender, drink mixer, or handheld frother, mix for 15 seconds to produce a thick, light-brown foam.
+Cover and shake well for about 30 seconds, or, if using a blender, drink mixer, or handheld frother, mix for 15 seconds until you have a thick foam.

-- 2. Place a few ice cubes in a tall glass.
-Slowly pour the coffee foam into the glass.
+- 2. Toss a few ice cubes in a tall glass.
+Slowly pour the foamy coffee mixture into the glass.
 Fill the glass with water, adding milk if desired.
-Serve the frappe immediately with a thin, flexible straw and glass of cold water on the side.
+Serve the frappe immediately.

 I love iced coffee beverages and this one is terrific!
 The coffee flavor was rich but not bitter and had a very nice mocha-tasting finish.
 It reminded me of an affogato without the guilt of ice cream!